 Mean score of companies in the Education Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-University Of Stirling's score of 26 is higher than 51% of the industry.
+University Of Stirling's score of 26 is lower than 53% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.